 Your annual rent is calculated as 2.75% of the remaining share of the full market value owned by the landlord.

-Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes: Service charge £ N.A Estate charge £12.50 Buildings insurance £8.67 Management fee £2.50 Reserve fund payment £ N.A Total monthly payment excluding rent -£23.67 Reservation fee £250.00 You'll need to pay a reservation fee to secure your home.
+Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes:

+line idilatora Service charge £0

+Estate charge £18.40

+Buildings insurance £8.67

+Management fee £2.50

+Reserve fund payment £0

+Total monthly payment excluding rent £29.57

+Reservation fee £250

+You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.

-The reservation fee secures the home for 28 days .
+The reservation fee secures the home 28 Days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
+If you do not buy the home, the fee not refundable.

+Eligibility

-If you do not buy the home, the fee is not refundable .
-Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs
+Liigibiiity You can apply to buy the home if both of the following apply:

+your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs

+One of the following must also be true:

+you're a first-time buyer

+you used to own a home but cannot afford to buy one now

+you're forming a new household - for example, after a

+relationship breakdown

+you're an existing shared owner, and you want to move

+you own a home and want to move but cannot afford to buy a

+new home for your needs

-If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+If you own a home, you must have completed the sale of the home on

+or before the date you complete your shared ownership purchase.

 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.

+Tenure Leasehold

-Tenure Leasehold Lease type Shared Ownership House Lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Rent Review Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus 0.5%.
-For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
+Lease type Shared Ownership Lease House Lease term 990 Years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Rent review Consumer Price Index (CPI) for the previous 12 months plus [1%].
+For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5-year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 Maximum share you can own You can buy up to 100% of your home.
 Transfer of freehold At 100% ownership, the freehold will transfer to you.
 Landlord Onward Homes Renaissance Court 2 Christie Way Didsbury Manchester M21 7QY Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Initial repair period Up to £500 a year for the first 10 years to help with essential repairs.
-For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.

-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
+You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share. period Up to £500 a year for the first 10 years to help with essential repairs.
+For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You must obtain written consent from the Landlord to keep a pet at the premises.
-Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • have your mortgage lender's permission if you have a mortgage
+Pets You can keep pets at the home.